UKHomeOffice/hof-db-table-replacer/README.md

 ### Notifications

-Similar to the Database selection, The Notifications service used can be configured to client and model.
+Similar to the database selection, the notifications service used can be configured to client and model.

 A notifications client and model is imported in `run.js`.
 The model used is specified by environment variables `NOTIFICATIONS_CLIENT` and `NOTIFICATIONS_MODEL`.
 This variable is required.
 The `govuk-notify` client and `govuk-notify-model` model use the [notifications-node-client](https://docs.notifications.service.gov.uk/node.html) module.

-If adding a new notifications client or model use the existing methods and implementation as a guide.
+If adding a new notifications client or model use the [existing methods and implementation](/notifications/) as a guide.

 ## Build and run